randomdude/power/README.md

 Modern electricity meters have a blinking/flashing LED, often with small text that reads 1000 Imp/kWh.
 The two important things here are that you have a blinking LED, and that you know the number e.g. 800.
 Without these, this project will not work for you.

-This code is set up for 1000 Imp/kWh, the value of 60 on line 65 sets this.
-72 should work for 800 Imp/kWh or 30 for 2000 Imp/kWh.

 This project uses the LDR as one half of a voltage divider to trigger a transistor which is connected to a GPIO pin on the Pi.

 The circuit is documented here: http://pyevolve.sourceforge.net/wordpress/?p=2383